INMAS-Math/Workshop-01/README.md

 Following a successful installation, you should be able to open the Anaconda navigator.

-### Windows Machine
+### Windows Computer

 Click on the Windows Icon and search through the applications installed on your computer and open via the Anaconda Icon, which should look like this icon.
+Alternatively, you can type *anaconda-navigator* in the search tool in the task bar.

 ![Anaconda](images/Picture4.png)